Hotmoka/hotmoka/tutorial/Takamaka.md

 With this technique, previous investors are now required to withdraw their balance explicitly and voluntarily, through a call to some `widthdraw()` function.
-This leads to the *withdrawing pattern* used for writing Solidity contracts.
+This leads to the *withdrawing pattern*, widely used for writing Solidity contracts.

 We have not used the withdrawing pattern in `GradualPonzi.java`.
 In general, there is no need for such pattern in Takamaka, at least not for simple